Euclid-Python/Python-pytest/README.md

 # Pytest

-Pytest course for Euclid Workshop.
+Pytest course for Euclid Python C++ Workshop in Paris, 2019.